• Skip to primary navigation

 Use a spoon or a cookie scoop to create each cookie.
 Wet your hands so the dough doesn’t stick to them.
 Roll a ball and then press on it to create the cookie shape.
 Place them on a baking tray lined with parchment paper.
 Leave about 1.5 inches (4 cm) of space between each cookie.

 Bake at 350°F (180°C) for about 25–30 minutes, depending on your oven.
 When the cookies are golden on top, they are ready.
 Pull them out and transfer them to a cooling rack.
-Once they are cooled, I like to drizzle them with extra Dulce de leche on top.
+Once they are cooled, I like to drizzle them with extra dulce de leche on top.
 Messy, but so good!

 Baked cookies drizzled with dulce de leche.

-If you like chocolate, I also have a similar Almond coconut chocolate cookie recipe which is also super-duper delicious.
+If you like chocolate, I also have a similar Almond coconut chocolate cookie recipe, which is also super-duper delicious.
 It also happens to be gluten-free and can easily be made dairy-free.

 Happy baking!